gerdemb/SQLiteChangesetSync/README.md

 # Acknowledgements

 This idea would not have been possible, without building on the incredible work done in the [GRDB](https://github.com/groue/GRDB.swift) and [GRDBQuery](https://github.com/groue/GRDBQuery) packages.
-Special thanks to _Gwendal Roué_ ([@groue](https://github.com/groue)) for his work on GRDB and personal assistance with an issue I was having with GRDB that eventually turned into a new released GRDB feature [Problem with ValueObservation when changes are made on the raw SQLite connection using the C API](https://github.com/groue/GRDB.swift/discussions/1457)
+Special thanks to _Gwendal Roué_ ([@groue](https://github.com/groue)) for his work on GRDB and personal assistance with an issue I was having with GRDB that eventually turned into a new released GRDB feature [Problem with ValueObservation when changes are made on the raw SQLite connection using the C API](https://github.com/groue/GRDB.swift/discussions/1457) that is used in the demo app.

+The included demo app is based on the [QueryDemo](https://github.com/groue/GRDBQuery/tree/main/Documentation/QueryDemo) app included in GRDBQuery.

 # Contact Information